chingu-voyages/V58-tier3-team-33/README.md

    npm ci
    ```

+2. Create a copy of `.env.example` called `.env` for each app and fill the value for each environment variable.

-2. [start the local database server](https://www.postgresql.org/docs/current/server-start.html).
+3. [start the local database server](https://www.postgresql.org/docs/current/server-start.html).
 If this is your fist time:
    - [add a new server](https://www.pgadmin.org/docs/pgadmin4/latest/user_interface.html) with default settings and `localhost` as hostname
    - [create a database](https://www.pgadmin.org/docs/pgadmin4/latest/managing_cluster_objects.html) called `test` using the database dialog

-3. spin up client and server dev servers
+4. spin up client and server dev servers

    ```sh
    # from the root of the repo once again